 Sophie Mancini is an editor at Departures.
 Born and raised in New York City, she holds a degree in creative writing from Johns Hopkins University and has a background as a writer in brand and editorial.

 Kata Geibl Photographer

 Kata Geibl is a photographer living and working between Budapest and The Hague.
-Her work is mainly focused on global issues, capitalism, the Anthropocene, and the ambiguities of the photographic medium.
-Coming from a background in liberal arts has informed the way she creates her projects.
-Drawing concepts from philosophy and cultural studies, Geibl steps in with metaphorical images to fill in the gaps where words fall short.
-Her work is exhibited worldwide in solo and group shows.
-Her first monograph published by Void will debut at Paris Photo in November 2021.
+Her work is mainly focused on global issues, capitalism, the Anthropocene, and the ambiguities of the photographic medium, and has been exhibited worldwide in solo and group shows.
+Her first monograph was published by Void in November 2021.